JulianBierbaum/docker-fullstack-filtered/backend/app/uml.md

   - event_id: int
   - seat_num: string
   - price: decimal
-  - status: TicketStatus
+  - sold_at: datetime
-  - created_at: datetime
+  - cancelled_at: datetime
   - updated_at: datetime
   - deleted_at: datetime